dougeby/IntuneDocs/InTuneDocs/DeployUse/sideload-apps-for-windows.md

     -   WinPhoneCompanyPortal.ps1 – A PowerShell script you can use to sign the Company Portal app file so it can be deployed to Windows Phone 8.1 devices

-    Alternatively, you can download the Windows Phone 8.1 Company Portal (offline licensed package) from the [Windows Store for Business](http://businessstore.microsoft.com/).
+    Alternatively, you can download the Windows Phone 8.1 Company Portal (offline licensed package) or the Windows 10 Company Portal (offline licensed package) from the [Windows Store for Business](http://businessstore.microsoft.com/).
 The Company Portal app will need to be acquired with an offline license and the appropriate package downloaded for offline use.
-Windows 8 and Windows Phone 8 platform listings in the selection do refer to their 8.1 counterparts.
+Windows 8 and Windows Phone 8 platform listings in the selection refer to their 8.1 counterparts.
+For details about how to do this with Intune, see [Manage apps you purchased from the Windows Store for Business](manage-apps-you-purchased-from-the-windows-store-for-business-with-microsoft-intune.md).

 2.  **Download the Windows Phone SDK**
     Download the Windows Phone SDK 8.0](http://go.microsoft.com/fwlink/?LinkId=615570) and install the SDK to your computer.
 This SDK is needed to generate an application enrollment token.